SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 ![Django message example](documentation/messages.png)

 * Reviews page
 	* The reviews page is structured into two main sections: an "about me" segment introducing the driving instructor and a reviews section.
-The "about me" section utilises a 2-column grid layout, which seamlessly transitions to a single column on screens 1024px 	and below, ensuring optimal readability across devices.
 The "about me" section serves as a vital introduction to the driving instructor, providing potential clients with essential 	information about their background, experience, teaching approach and any other pertinent details.
 Additionally, the "about me" segment can help establish trust and rapport between the instructor and prospective clients, fostering a sense of connection and 	confidence in their abilities.
 Overall, including an "about me" section enhances transparency, allows for better informed decision-making, and contributes to a positive user experience on the website.
 In the reviews section, users are greeted with an 		introductory paragraph followed by the average rating derived from all reviews.
 A paginated list of reviews is then presented where each review is presented in a card format, featuring key details such as the review author, rating, number of likes and comments 	on the review, along with a snippet of the review content.
 This layout offers users a comprehensive overview of the driving instructor's profile and feedback from previous clients.
  	* The hover effect on the review cards adds a visually appealing touch to the user interface, enhancing the interactivity and engagement of the reviews section.
 When users hover over a review card, the subtle shine effect creates the illusion the card's surface 	catching light, drawing attention to it and signaling interactivity.
 This effect not only adds a touch of realism and dynamism to the design but also provides users with visual feedback, indicating that the card is interactive and inviting them to explore 	further.
 Overall, the hover effect contributes to a more immersive and enjoyable user experience on the website.
 	* The pagination buttons are designed to resemble blue buttons, with a consistent hover effect that signals their interactivity.
 When clicked, active pagination buttons retain their dark blue colour, ensuring clarity in user navigation and interaction.